darolishes/Kleiderzauber/.ai/stories/story-3-user-profile-management.story.md

 ## Status

+Blocked - Waiting for Story-4 completion
-Not Started
+Previous Status: Not Started

 ## Context

-This story builds upon the authentication functionality implemented in Story-1 and the UI components from Story-2.
+This story builds upon the authentication functionality implemented in Story-1, the UI components from Story-2, and requires the refactored project structure from Story-4.
 It focuses on creating a comprehensive user profile management system that allows users to view and edit their personal information, upload profile pictures, and set preferences.
 The profile management system will utilize Supabase's storage for avatar uploads and database for storing user information with proper row-level security policies.

+## Dependencies

+1. Story-1: ✅ Authentication Implementation (Completed)
+2. Story-2: ✅ UI Component Library (Completed)
+3. Story-4: 🚧 Project Structure Refactoring (In Progress)
+   - Required for consistent component patterns
+   - Needed for feature-based directory structure
+   - Waiting for export pattern standardization
+   - Blocked by CSS architecture documentation

 ## Estimation

 Story Points: 5
+Blocked Time: Started 2025-03-21
+Expected Unblock: After Story-4 completion

 ## Tasks

 1. - [ ] Set up Supabase database schema for profiles
+     > Blocked by Story-4: Waiting for project structure standards

    1. - [ ] Create profiles table with proper RLS policies
    2. - [ ] Set up storage bucket for avatar images